Outcomes4Me Secures $21M in Funding Learn more >>

 For many people, surgery is a primary treatment for breast cancer.
 The guidelines provide detailed recommendations on the types of surgery, such as lumpectomy or mastectomy.
 They also help determine if procedures like a sentinel lymph node biopsy are necessary.
 For example, the guidelines suggest that some postmenopausal patients with early-stage, HR-positive, HER2-negative tumors may be able to safely skip a sentinel lymph node biopsy.
 This is a procedure to check if cancer has spread to the lymph nodes.
 By identifying specific situations where this step can be omitted, the guidelines help personalize care and avoid unnecessary procedures for certain patients.

-Chemotherapy and targeted therapy
+When are chemotherapy and targeted therapy recommended?

 The guidelines help oncologists decide when to recommend treatments like chemotherapy or targeted therapy.
 They often use specific tests to predict how likely cancer is to return.
 For instance, for some people with HR-positive, HER2-negative breast cancer, the guidelines advise using a tool called the Breast Cancer Index (BCI).
 This test looks at tumor size and grade to help predict the risk of distant recurrence over 10 years.
 The results can help you and your doctor decide if additional therapy after surgery would be beneficial, making your treatment plan more precise and effective.